dutchsec/redux-reconnecting-socket/README.md

 Default: `ERROR`

-When the server sends a message with this error type, the middleware will dispatch an action with the type `SERVER_ERROR`.
+When the server sends a message with this `type`, the middleware will dispatch an action with the type `SERVER_ERROR`.

 Additionally, this setting is used for rejecting promises when you're using the